Am I Actually the Strongest?

 Am I Actually the Strongest? (実は俺、最強でした?, Jitsu wa Ore, Saikyō deshita?) is a Japanese light novel series written by Sai Sumimori.
 Originally published via the novel posting website Shōsetsuka ni Narō in September 2018, the series was later acquired by Kodansha, who began publishing the series in print with illustrations by Ai Takahashi.
-As of September 2025, seven volumes have been released.
+As of February 2026, eight volumes have been released.
 A manga adaptation, also illustrated by Takahashi, began serialization on the Niconico-based web manga platform Suiyōbi no Sirius in April 2019.
-As of September 2025, the series' individual chapters have been collected into seventeen volumes.
+As of September 2026, the series' individual chapters have been collected into twenty-one volumes.
 An anime television series adaptation by Staple Entertainment aired from July to October 2023.

 Plot

 Haruto "Hart" Zenfis is a NEET wanting to avoid bullying and the spotlight.
 That is until he is summoned by a goddess and reincarnated into a world where magic rules all over.
 The goddess grants him a cheat power that is off the charts, and is reborn into a royal family just so he can live peacefully.
 But things take an unexpected turn.
 His magic power was measured and deemed as powerless due to a faulty assessment method right after birth.
 The misunderstanding royal parents regard the newborn prince as a disgrace.
 They claim that he was stillborn and abandoned him in a forest.
 He uses a wide variety of magic barriers to survive in the wild.
 A beautiful female Fenrir named Flay discovers Haruto, and respecting his excessive power, she offers her loyalty and services to him.
 Gold Zenfis (a distant relative of Hart's) approaches him and Flay to be brought into his family.
 Growing up, Hart lives a rather awkward life and just wants to chill out, as he navigates demon friendships, royal feuds, assassination plots, secret superhero identities, and having a little sister.